Where to Run

 The out and back nature of the route makes it ideal for beginners and the hills are runnable.

-Off Bucca Road, there are also a number of easy to follow undulating forest roads that are great for beginners.
+Off Bucca Road, there are also a number of easy to follow undulating forest roads that are great for an easy run.
 These are generally well signposted.

 These include Sherwood Road, Boyds Road, Eastern Boundary Road, Store Road, Cottage Road and McRaes Road.